gooduling/react-circular-timepicker/README.md

 # react-timespan-picker
 React component of circular timespan-picker.
-Convinient UI control to pick up a short time periods during a day.
+New convinient UI control to pick up a short time periods during a day.
+It can replace hundreds of boring checkboxes if you plan to mark any availability during a day (e.g. in cases like this http://www.timebie.com/std/centraleuropeansummer.php)

 <img src="Screenshot_2.png"/>

 ## Example
 Please see example here https://gooduling.github.io/react-timespan-picker/
 ## Use
 ```
 <Timepspanpicker